AndyAyersMS/coreclr/Documentation/design-docs/finally-optimizations.md

 For funclet models, Set an insertion point after the jump always paired block.
-For non-funclet models, set an insertion point in the try region after the span of call finallies.
+For non-funclet models, set an insertion point in the try region after the span of call finallys.
 Set up a block map.
 Clone the finally body using `fgNewBBinRegion` and `fgNewBBafter` to make the first and subsequent blocks, and `CloneBlockState` to fill in the block contents.
 Clear the handler region on the cloned blocks.
 Bail